Changissnz/goals/README.md

 # It was Nasty

 And your politeness really
-worked.
+worked, like a tool.

 --------------------------------------------------------------------------------------------------------------